Washington Square Mall (Indianapolis): History

 Burlington's location at Washington Square, a former JCPenney, as seen in 2016.
 The store closed in 2020.

 The mall was built by Edward J. DeBartolo Sr. as the third of three malls that were part of his company's expansion into Indianapolis, following Lafayette Square Mall in 1968 and Castleton Square Mall in 1972.
-Opening on October 17, 1974, it supplanted Eastgate Shopping Center three miles to the west, which had opened 1957.
+Opening on October 17, 1974, it supplanted Eastgate Shopping Center three miles to the west, which had opened in 1957.
 The mall originally opened with L.S.
 Ayres and Block's.
-The JCPenney would open for business on April 30, 1975.
+JCPenney opened for business on April 30, 1975.
 The Sears store opened for business on August 14, 1975.
-Lastly Lazarus opened for business on August 3, 1978.
+Lazarus opened for business on August 3, 1978.
 JCPenney and Sears moved from the Eastgate Shopping Center to Washington Square.

-In 1987 Block's closed and became Montgomery Ward in 1988.
+In 1987, Block's closed and became Montgomery Ward in 1988.

 Simon Property Group merged with the DeBartolo company in 1996.
 Simon renovated the mall in 1999, changing the front entrance and multiple skylights, carpeting the anchor entrances, and adding Target in place of Montgomery Ward.

-The mall has faced a steady decline since the mid-2000s with several stores, including Old Navy, JCPenney, and L.S.
-Ayres pulling out or closing.
+The mall has faced a steady decline since the mid-2000s, with several stores pulling out or closing.
 Despite this, Dick's Sporting Goods was built on the former site of Lazarus in 2005, as well as an AMC adjacent to the mall.
 Burlington also began occupying the former JCPenney at this time.
 Multiple tenants, first Indy Wholesale Furniture, have moved into the space formerly occupied by L.S.
 Ayres/Macy's.
 In February 2013, Indy Wholesale Furniture announced that it would be going out of business, leaving one of the five anchor spots vacant.
-In early 2014, Washington Square lost BonWorth, Rack Room Shoes, MCL, and Foot Locker, with the former three all closing and the latter moving to Cherry Tree Plaza a mile west.
+In early 2014, Washington Square lost BonWorth, Rack Room Shoes, MCL, and Foot Locker, with the former three all closing and the latter moving to Cherry Tree Plaza a mile west.'

+By 2013, occupancy slipped under 50 percent but came back to 85 or 90 percent when the mall went to a new owner.
+On September 29, 2014, it was announced that Sears would be closing in December 2014.

 The mall's interior in 2016.